 The best way to ensure a data protection solution will match your defined RTO is to test various data loss and corruption scenarios in your sandbox.

 3. Does the tool allow you to recover data from every point in time precisely like before?

 You’ll also need the ability to compare today’s data to historical data quickly.
 Lack of compare functionality will make it challenging to identify incorrect vs. correct changes to your data.
-Without this level of granular data comparison capabilities, your custom-built tool will likely overwrite unaffected data.
+Without these critical data comparison capabilities, your custom-built tool will likely overwrite unaffected data.

-Furthermore, maintaining parent-child relationships during restoration can be challenging for a custom-built tool because these aren’t typically a holistic backup.
-A cascade delete often occurs after deletion or corruption in Salesforce.
-That means the omission of a single parent object (or account) could also corrupt, orphan, or remove all the child records related to that parent object.
-Given that you cannot set a record’s ID via the Salesforce API, and data relationships are based on the record ID, restoring relationships can be very complicated.
+Furthermore, maintaining parent-child relationships during restoration can be challenging for a custom-built tool.
+The reason?
+They aren’t typically a holistic backup.
+Given that you cannot set a record’s ID via the SaaS provider’s API, and data relationships are based on the record ID, restoring relationships can become a major pain point.

 4. Is the tool secure enough?

 Unless you’re a cybersecurity firm, you may not be able to count on an in-house backup tool’s security.
 Security of data backups is not only crucial for your confidential data, but your customers’ personally identifiable information (PII).
-Wrongful access to this information could incur regulatory fines due to non-compliance with GDPR, CCPA, and other regulations that require data privacy measures to be in place.
-Furthermore, most industry regulations, like HIPAA, SEC 17a-4, and CFR Part 11, require backups to be in place.
+Wrongful access to this information could trigger regulatory fines and penalties.
+Additionally, industry regulations, like HIPAA, SEC 17a-4, and CFR Part 11, require backups to be in place.

 If you attempt to build your own tool, make sure that you’re securing your backups with:

 5. Can you count on the tool when you need it most?